Indifference to symmetry in Hrushovski's ab initio construction: Introduction

-Section \ref{ReductionRelationsMG} is a technical voyage, aimed at using the tools developed in Subsection \ref{ReductsOfGenericStructures}, and culminating in the main result of this paper: \begin{introCor}[\ref{reductMGtoAny}] For any $\GROUP,\HROUP\leq S_n$, the structure $\MG$ is isomorphic to a proper reduct of $\MH$. \end{introCor} The theorem, while seemingly not a significant advancement beyond a proof-of-concept of reduction between FH limits, is actually quite useful from a technical point of view for our future endeavors.
+The theorem, besides a proof-of-concept of the usefulness of the methods of \Cref{section: general}, is actually itself quite useful, from a technical point of view, for our future endeavors.
 When attempting to prove or deny the existence of a reduct with a certain property, one may choose the level of symmetry with which to work.
-For example in \cite{MyThesis}, where a given FH limit $\Mgen_s$ is shown to be isomorphic to the reduct of $\Msym$ to a certain formula $\varphi_s$, much of the effort revolves around making sure no ``unintentional'' realizations of $\varphi_s$ are introduced due to the symmetry of the structure.
-When looking at the reduct given by the same formula $\varphi_s$ in $\Mnonsym$, the complexity is nullified, and only straightforward inquiry is required in order to show that the reduct received is indeed $\Mgen_s$.
-By our result, it is enough to examine $\Mnonsym$ in order to conclude that $\Mgen_s$ is a reduct of $\Mnonsym$.
+For example in \cite{MyThesis}, where a given generic structure $\mathcal{N}$ (distinct from the structures $\mathcal{M}_{\mathfrak{g}}$ discussed here) is shown to be isomorphic to the reduct of $\mathcal{M}_{\sim}$ to a certain formula $\varphi$, much of the effort revolves around making sure no ``unintentional'' realizations of $\varphi$ are introduced due to the symmetry of the structure.
+When looking at the reduct given by the same formula $\varphi$ in $\mathcal{M}_{\not\sim}$, the complexity vanishes and mere straightforward investigation yields that the obtained reduct is indeed $\mathcal{N}$.
+Thus, it suffices to study $\mathcal{M}_{\not\sim}$ in order to conclude that $\mathcal{N}$ is a reduct of $\mathcal{M}_{\sim}$.
+Similarly, the results of \cite{HassonMermelstein2017} (which also employs the methods developed here\footnote{Though technically published at a later date, the results of the current paper precede the inception of \cite{HassonMermelstein2017}.}), pertaining to reducts of $\mathcal{M}_{\not\sim}$ with non-disintegrated pregeometries distinct from that of $\mathcal{M}_{\not\sim}$, apply to any $\mathcal{M}_{\mathfrak{g}}$.